VephoVandenberg/sandGame/README.md

 # Sand Engine

 This is a sand engine wrtten using straight C with OpenGL support libs GLFW and GLEW.
 You can test out the engine downloading the zip archive or build the project by your own.
+Now the work is going on reworking fire.

 # Links to the resources